lisatwyw/auditorium/augment/readme.md

 ## 4-class problem

+- Last trained on helios on July 1, 2022
-Number of filter banks changed to 75
+- Number of filter banks changed to 75

 ### Sample results